adrtod/hasi/README.md

 Hierachical Adaptive Soft Impute
 ======================================

-HASI is an algorithm for low rank matrix completion with noisy entries based on paper [1].
+HASI is an algorithm for low-rank matrix completion descibed in reference [1].
+It uses nonconvex nuclear penalties arising from a hierarchical sparsity inducing prior on singular values.
+The algorithm iteratively performs adaptive weighted soft thresholded SVD.

+Applications are in Collaborative Filtering (predicting user preferences for items), image inpainting, imputation of missing values.

-It is here distributed as a MATLAB software package.
+The software is distributed as a Matlab package.
+It makes use of the PROPACK algorithm for handling large scale matrices.

 Getting started
 ---------------